Cirice/Machine-Learning-KnowledgeBase/README.md

 The bias-variance trade-off is a central problem in supervised learning.
 Ideally, one wants to choose a model that both accurately captures the regularities in its training data, but also generalizes well to unseen data.
 Unfortunately, it is typically impossible to do both simultaneously.
 High-variance learning methods may be able to represent their training set well but are at risk of overfitting to noisy or unrepresentative training data.
 In contrast, algorithms with low variance typically produce simpler models that don't tend to overfit but may underfit their training data, failing to capture important regularities [[Wikipedia](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff)].

 #### 1. What is the main difference between the ordinary algorithms and machine learning algorithms?

+Usually algorithms in Computer Science are analysed based on the size of the input and how much (memory) space they need to run, while this still holds for Machine Learning algorithms there is one more criterion which needs to be answered for ML algorithms, namely, that for ML algorithms there may be a boundary on how many input instances are needed for the learning process to succeed.
+This is imporatant to consider becasue in practice, in many case there may not be enough number of require samples for the learning process to guarantee the intended results.

 #### 2. What is SVM? how does it work?
 Explain the math behind it
 #### 3. What are L1 and L2 regularizations?
 Why we may need regularization?
 #### 4. How does Decision Trees algorithm work?